Like almost all species of trees, oak trees can suffer from various diseases and pests.

 The gall drops to the ground (as pictured) after reaching a certain maturity, where it’ll remain overwinter to hatch out next Spring as an adult Wasp so minuscule you might mistake it for a Gnat!

-So it is worth checking pictures of oak tree diseases, pests, and fungi before thinking the worst.
-Let us know if you have any questions down below!
+So, it is worth checking pictures of oak tree diseases, pests, and fungi before assuming the worst.
+Let us know if you have any questions below.